Who Is to Blame for the Banks' Failure?

 The global financial system has lost its foundation after the detachment of the USD from gold in 1971 during so-called “Nixon shock” and suffocated from the influx of fiat surrogate money, which do not saturate the economy.
 Central banks of different countries follow a flawed inflationary development model of J. M. Keynes and constantly increase the money supply, thus creating the hidden inflation and devaluing national currencies.

-The foreign exchange market is a free trade of virtual symbols ($, €, £, ₣, ¥, etc.), which are backed only by the obligations of the governments to accept these symbols as means of payment.
-This market is regulated just by supply and demand, so a bunch of worthless fiat national currencies are linked together by relative exchange rates and just floats around somewhere in virtual bank space with no purpose or meaning, being completely detached from any kind of absolute value like gold, oil, food or land.
+The foreign exchange market is a free trade of virtual symbols ($, €, £, ₣, ¥, etc.) which are backed only by the obligations of the governments to accept these symbols as means of payment.
+This market is regulated by supply and demand, so a bunch of fiat national currencies with relative value are linked together by relative exchange rates and just floats around somewhere in virtual bank space with relative purpose or meaning, being basically detached from any kind of absolute value like gold, oil, food or land because of the constant depreciation.
 Let me remind you that the meaning of existence of money is to be medium of exchange, unit of account, store of value and (the derivative) standard of deferred payments.

 It is a global financial system failure, not just in the US.